simoninireland/simplicial/doc/glossary.rst

       every :term:`simplex` contained in the complex.

    Euler characteristic
-      A topological property of a complex computed from the alternating sum of the numbers of simplices of different orders:
+      A :term:`topological invariant` of a complex computed from the alternating sum of the numbers of simplices of different orders:

       .. math::